 MRPL18 (Mitochondrial Ribosomal Protein L18) is a Protein Coding gene.
-Among its related pathways are CFTR translational fidelity (class I mutations).
+Among its related pathways are Organelle biogenesis and maintenance and Viral mRNA Translation.
 GO annotations related to this gene include structural constituent of ribosome and 5S rRNA binding.

 UniProtKB/Swiss-Prot for MRPL18 Gene

 Together with thiosulfate sulfurtransferase (TST), acts as a mitochondrial import factor for the cytosolic 5S rRNA.
 The precursor form shows RNA chaperone activity; is able to fold the 5S rRNA into an import-competent conformation that is recognized by rhodanese (TST).
 Both the cytoplasmic and mitochondrial forms are able to bind to the helix IV-loop D in the gamma domain of the 5S rRNA.